 Saving the minutes that really matter

-St. Luke’s is a member-owner of Life Link III, a non-profit organization providing emergency helicopter and airplane transportation for patients requiring critical care.
+St. Luke’s is a member-owner of Life Link III.
+This non-profit organization provides emergency helicopter and airplane transportation for patients requiring critical care.

-When someone suffers a traumatic injury, every minute matters in providing the specialized care they need.
-That’s why it’s so important that Life Link III’s helicopter service is available 24 hours a day, 365 days a year, providing on-scene emergency response and inter-facility transport.
-By strategically locating its aircraft throughout Minnesota and western Wisconsin, Life Link III is able to decrease the time it takes to transport patients to St. Luke’s from accident sites or other hospitals.
+When someone suffers a traumatic injury, every minute matters.
+That’s why it’s so important that Life Link III’s helicopter service is available 24 hours a day, 365 days a year.
+This allows on-scene emergency response and quick transport between facilities.
+Strategically located throughout Minnesota and western Wisconsin, Life Link III is able to decrease the time it takes to transport patients to St. Luke’s from accident sites or other hospitals.

 Life Link III’s clinicians have years of hospital intensive care, emergency department or 911 experience to bring to patient care.
 With access to the latest on-board medical technology, Life Link III’s clinical staff are able to monitor and treat critically ill or injured patients, including: